 Food security: Conflict and violence have disrupted agricultural activities and trade flows leading to low availability and record high food prices.

 Health: Health services are overstretched and have very limited capacity: there is a severe shortage of medical personnel and medicine, and conflict affects access.
 Malaria is a leading cause of morbidity.

 Protection: Civilians are regularly subjected to human rights violations including sexual violence, torture, forced recruitment and abduction from both opposition and government forces.

 Information Gaps and needs

-- During the rainy season (May to December)m more than 60% of South Sudan is inaccessible by road, limiting data on displacement and population needs.?
+- During the rainy season (May to October), a large part of South Sudan is inaccessible due to the poor state of roads, limiting data on displacement on population needs.

 - Lack of information regarding the number of displaced people in host communities and the needs of host communities.

 - Limited information on needs of refugees in-country.

 - While there are reports of people moving to neighbouring countries in search for food, there is limited information on population movement driven by food insecurity in-country.